NetLogo banner

 THINGS TO TRY

-1. Run the model with the default settings.
+1. Run the model with equal values of resistance in each wire.
+(Press SETUP every time you change the value of resistance in either wire.)
 Observe the current in both the wires.
 Are these values equal?
 What about the number of electrons in each wire?

-2. Increase the collision-rate in one of the wires.
+2. Increase the resistance in one of the wires.
+(Press SETUP every time you change the value of resistance in either wire.)
 Note the current in both the wires.
-Is current in each wire still equal to each other?
+Is current in each wire still equal?
 What about the number of electrons in each wire?

 EXTENDING THE MODEL